cypress-io/cypress-documentation/source/guides/getting-started/_readme_in_progress.md

 ## Network Stubbing

-Because Cypress is a proxy that sits between your application and your webserver - this gives us the ability to modify any of your traffic.
+Because Cypress is a proxy that sits between your application and your web server - this gives us the ability to modify any of your traffic.

 While we currently only allow you to to stub XHR requests, everything is architecturally built to be able to modify or change **any type of HTTP request** - even websocket frames.